BCBS/IOSCO STATEMENT (JULY-19):

-No doubt that a single Phase 5 tidal wave would have resulted in unbearable industry bottlenecks.
-Legal teams, Custodians and now the Vendors delivering new IM services are all likely to have constraints dealing with the anticipated volumes.
+No doubt that a single Phase 5, with 1,100 new groups, would have resulted in unbearable industry bottlenecks.
+Legal teams, Custodians and the Vendors delivering new IM services would all struggle to deal with those volumes.

-So let’s be clear, these bottlenecks will still be there for Phases 5 and 6.
-In fact, they’ll get a lot bigger than anything we’ve seen so far.
-But, assuming the relief is backed, it could have been worse!
+So let’s be clear, the bottlenecks will become bigger for Phases 5 and 6.
+But it could have been worse!

 On the more positive side, the creation of Phase 6 means that industry vendors and Custodians alike will have more time to prepare for the last Phase.
 This will allow them to plan and improve the scalability of their onboarding processes in preparation for the second, far bigger wave of firms.

 AANA calculations will now come into vogue like never before.